torquebox/torquebox.org/news/2013-03-28-scheduling-jobs-at-runtime.md

 # When will it be available?

 We plan to include these new features in the next TorqueBox release.
-But if you're eager to test them - use one of our [incremental builds](/builds/).
+But if you're eager to test them - use the latest [incremental build](/builds/).
 It's already there!